An image taken during a HeartScan test

 How a quick calcium scan can reveal heart disease risk

-• HeartScan measures the plaque in your heart
+• HeartScan measures the plaque in your heart.

-• The computed tomography (CT) scan costs $100
+• A computed tomography (CT) scan costs $100.

 In preventive cardiology, we’d love an all-knowing crystal ball to predict future heart issues.
 That doesn’t exist, but a calcium-scoring HeartScan does.
 It is the best tool we have for determining the risk of underlying plaque build-up that could result in a heart attack.